zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_results.md

 For the *Full Core* case, there are a multitude of different cross section and equivalence libraries that can be switched out in the *htr-10-full.i* in order to model the full htr-10 reactor at different temperatures and rod positions.
 These results are compared against Serpent and results listed in literature.

 The first *Full Core* benchmark problem is to compute the eigenvalues for the full core at three different uniform core temperatures: 27, 120, and 250 degrees C (300, 393, and 523 degrees K respectively).
 The three different equivalence and cross section libraries that these results require come from the libraries 'htr-10-full-ARO','htr-10-393K', and 'htr-10-523K'.
 These can be changed in the [Globalparams] block by changing the 'library_name' to the appropriate library for the different temperatures.
-The results for this study are shown in Table 2 below.
+The results for this study are shown in [full_eigen_values] below.

-!table id=full_eigven_values caption=Eigenvalues at three temperatures computed with various codes for the *full core*.
+!table id=full_eigen_values caption=Eigenvalues at three temperatures computed with various codes for the *full core*.
 The Griffin computed eigenvalues are obtained with SPH corrected diffusion.
 (Non-INL calculations cited at [!citep](TECDOC))
 | Code  | $k_eff$ (27 C)  | $k_eff$ (120 C) | $k_eff$ (250 C) |
 | :- | :- | :- | :- |
 | Serpent (INL)  | 1.12242 +/- 13 | 1.11068 +/- 20 | 1.09298 +/- 14 |